-First of all, we will continue to print approximately 15,000 copies per issue and mail a printed copy to all Registrants except those who have indicated a “no print” preference.
+National Register prints approximately 15,000 copies per issue and mails a printed copy to all Registrants except those who have indicated a “no print” preference.
 As always, there will be no additional fee to Registrants to receive the print version of the JHSP.
 Secondly, Registrants may purchase access to the enhanced electronic version of the JHSP, available via SpringerLink, for $10 annually.
 Simply check the appropriate box during your renewal payment.
 After subscribing, a link for JHSP Online will appear within your Registrant account.

 Dr. Nooner discusses her role as JHSP Managing Editor and her vision for the mission and future of the journal.